Fine Dining in Mariahilf (6th district)

 Tip: Sundays the Naschmarkt stalls close but Neni stays open; the cafe is the only Naschmarkt option that day.

-Tewa at Stand 672 on Vienna's Naschmarkt runs an organic vegetarian brunch from 09:00, the Levantine-leaning carte and the market-side terrace one of the city's calmest weekend brunch spots.
+Tewa at Stand 672 on Vienna's Naschmarkt runs an organic vegetarian brunch from 09:00, the Levantine-leaning carte and the market-side terrace one.

 Order: Shakshuka with feta and warm pita; the falafel plate is the lunch alternative.